takeokunn/emacs-lsp-scheme/README.md

 ```
    (add-hook 'scheme-mode-hook #'lsp-scheme-guile)
 ```
-In this case lsp-scheme-implementation is ignored.
+In this case, `lsp-scheme-implementation` is ignored.

 This should in the first run automatically install the corresponding LSP server